AlexKolokolov/scala-rest-service/README.md

 `Product` has properties of types `ProductCategory` and `ProductVendor`

 #### Usage:
-To start web service on `localhost:8080` execute `sbt run`
+To create and populate database tables execute `sbt liquibase-update` To start web service on `localhost:8080` execute `sbt run`
 #### Api:
 See `http://localhost:8080/swagger`